jcc264/triangle/bylaws/bla1s1.md

 8. Para.
 8 - Cooperative Education Programs

-    a.
-During the time that an active member is participating in a cooperative education program and is away from the technical institution at which he holds active membership, he shall continue to be considered an active member of his chapter.
+    1. During the time that an active member is participating in a cooperative education program and is away from the technical institution at which he holds active membership, he shall continue to be considered an active member of his chapter.

-    a.
-During the time that an active member is participating in a cooperative education program and is away from the technical institution at which he holds active membership, he shall continue to be considered an active member of his chapter.
+    1. During the time that an active member is participating in a cooperative education program and is away from the technical institution at which he holds active membership, he shall continue to be considered an active member of his chapter.